m6r-ai/getting-started-with-metaphor/getting-started-with-metaphor.md

   This spacing is important because it lets the Metaphor compiler check the contents of the Metaphor file.
   All indentations within Metaphor files are 4, or multiples of 4 spaces.

-After each of these 3 types of keyword, Metaphor let's you specify a section/subsection heading.
+After each of these 3 types of keyword, Metaphor lets you specify a section/subsection heading.
 This is like the section headings in a normal document.
 These are useful because they let you structure things more clearly.
 They are also useful because you can discuss specific parts of the Metaphor prompt with the AI.